PAD-Net: An Efficient Framework for Dynamic Networks: Review of Fully Dynamic Networks

+\paragraph{Dynamic Convolution.} As a typical example of dynamic parameter networks, Dynamic Convolution~\citep{chen2020dynamic} prepares $k$ parallel static kernels ${{\Theta}}^{(i)} (i=1, 2, \dots,k)$ as intrinsic parameters and utilizes the linear combination of them as the aggregated kernel.
+The linear scale is aggregated dynamically via a channel-wise attention block~\citep{hu2018squeeze} denoted as $\operatorname{Attention}$, so the dynamic function can be written as:

-\textbf{Limitation Discussions.} Mainstream dynamic networks usually replace static layers with fully dynamic layers.
-In these layers, all elements of dynamic parameters require counterpart dynamic factors co-working with the input sample.
-However, this situation may cause redundant parameters and high deployment costs, limiting the applicability of dynamic networks to a border range of resource-constrained situations and large-scale models.
-For this fully dynamic manner, we raise two questions: (1) \textit{Is it necessary to pay the cost of enormous parameters and computations, to aggregate the dynamic parameters?} (2) \textit{Is it necessary to make all computational parameters dynamic to maintain the slight performance improvement?} Inspired by the co-working of task-negative networks (TNN) and task-positive networks (TPN), we propose the Partially Dynamic Network (PAD-Net) that mixes dynamic parameters and static parameters to answer the above questions.
+\paragraph{Limitation Discussions.} Mainstream dynamic networks usually replace static layers with fully dynamic layers, where all elements of dynamic parameters require corresponding dynamic factors co-working with input samples.
+However, this situation causes redundant parameters and high deployment costs, limiting the applicability of dynamic networks to a border range of resource-constrained situations and large-scale models.
+For this fully dynamic manner, we raise two questions: \textbf{(1) \textit{Is it necessary to pay the cost of enormous parameters and computations to aggregate dynamic parameters?} (2) \textit{Is it necessary to make all computational parameters dynamic, to maintain the performance improvement?}} We propose the Partially Dynamic Network (PAD-Net) that mixes dynamic and static parameters to answer the above questions.